 From this, you can not only pinpoint your biggest distractions, but you can identify issues holding your productivity back: bottlenecks, lengthy processes and broken workflows are all made visible.
 Only once you’ve isolated where your time is being stolen, where you’re getting interrupted and when you’re most productive, you can figure out what you need to change.

-Better still, being completely automatic, AI-powered time trackers like Timely don’t add to your list of distractions; they track and process all your time without any manual input, so you can immerse yourself in deep work.
+Being completely automatic, AI-powered time trackers like Timely don’t add to your list of distractions; they track and process all your time without any manual input, so you can immerse yourself in deep work.
+Actually tackling your distractions will involve actual behavioral and environmental change.
+Luckily, there are a few tools and strategies that can help you protect your attention and lock your focus, including: